rexrainbow/phaser3-rex-notes/docs/docs/group.md

 // group.addMultiple(gameObjects, true);
 ```

-Game object will only be added once.
+- Game object will only be added once.
+- Game object will be removed automatically when destroyed.

 ### Remove game object